top of page

 thumbnail_Image_edited.jpg

-I am currently a Master of Science student at Nova Southeastern University (NSU) studying the spatial distributions of deep-sea fishes in the Seascape Ecology Lab under Dr. Rosanna Milligan.
+I studied the spatial distributions of deep-sea fishes in the Seascape Ecology Lab under Dr. Rosanna Milligan.
 My thesis project is focused on analyzing mesopelagic fish biomass patterns in the northern Gulf of Mexico in response to major oceanographic features such as the Loop Current, mesoscale eddies, and freshwater runoff from the Mississippi River.
 The overall goal is to determine whether these oceanographic features significantly affect the horizontal and/or vertical biomass distributions of these fishes in the northern Gulf of Mexico.

 Ryan Byrne

-Ryan Byrne (Current M.S.
-Marine Science student, Nova Southeastern University, B.S.
+Ryan Byrne (M.S.
+Marine Science, Nova Southeastern University, B.S.
 Marine Science, University of South Carolina)

 Professionalheadshots_edited.jpg

-Mikayla Twiss (Current M.S.
-Marine Science student, Nova Southeastern University,
+Mikayla Twiss (M.S.
+Marine Science, Nova Southeastern University,

 B.S.
 Marine Biology and Captive Wildlife Care and Education, Unity College)